• Skip to primary navigation

 Cookbooks to Start a Plant-Based Diet

 We switched to a plant-based diet a few years ago and have never looked back.
-Eating healthy tastes good, feels good and is good all around.
+Eating plants tastes good, feels good, and is good all around.

-We are sometimes being asked if it was hard for us to change to a plant-based diet.
-Our answer is ‘no’ and it has two reasons: For one, we are both people who do not mind trying something new, and for two there are great cookbooks to start a plant-based diet.
+We are sometimes asked if it was hard for us to change to a plant-based diet.
+Our answer is ‘no’ for two reasons: For one, we are both people who do not mind trying something new, and for two, there are great cookbooks to start a plant-based diet.

-The list of plant-based cookbooks is getting longer every day, as the plant-based eating style becomes more popular.
-There really is a cookbook for every taste and style out there.
+The list of plant-based cookbooks is getting longer daily as the plant-based eating style becomes more popular.
+There is a cookbook for every taste and style out there.
 Find yours and start cooking!

 Cookbooks to Start a Plant-Based Diet

-There are good cookbooks that help us to have a healthy diet, but we do not need a library of cookbooks to be a good cook.
+There are good cookbooks that help us, but we do not need a library of cookbooks to be a good cook.

 Eat to Live Quick and Easy Cookbook

-If a vegan diet is not an option for you, but you would like to eat more plants and be healthy this cookbook is for you.
+If a vegan diet is not an option for you, but you would like to eat more plants this cookbook is for you.

 Cookbooks to Start a Plant-Based Diet

-My favorite recipe in this cookbook amongst many is the Roasted Cauliflower with Chickpeas, Tomatoes, and Spinach.
-When I first looked at this recipe I could not imagine the taste of this combination.
-It was a real culinary surprise and an eye-opener to the yummy taste of plant-based dish.
+My favorite recipe in this cookbook, amongst many, is the Roasted Cauliflower with Chickpeas, Tomatoes, and Spinach.
+When I first looked at this recipe, I could not imagine the taste of this combination.
+It was a real culinary surprise and an eye-opener to the yummy taste of plant-based dishes.

 Cookbooks to Start a Plant-Based Diet

-No matter what diet and cooking style you have, I think this is a must-have cookbook.
+No matter your diet and cooking style, I think this is a must-have cookbook.

 By the way, all Dr. Fuhrman’s Books include recipes.
 The Super Immunity book includes my favorite lentil soup recipe ‘Lisa’s lovely lentil soup’, so lovely good!